karmaniverous/rrstack/README.md

 // - mixed weeks with other fields like 'P1W2D'
 ```

+## Segment enumeration limit

+- getSegments accepts an optional per-call limit to bound enumeration explicitly:
+  - [...stack.getSegments(from, to, { limit: 1000 })] throws once the limit would be exceeded (no silent truncation).

 ## Timezones and DST

-- All coverage is computed in the rule’s IANA timezone (tzid).
-- Occurrence end times are computed by adding the rule’s duration in the rule’s timezone using Luxon.
+- All coverage is computed in the rule’s IANA timezone (tzid).- Occurrence end times are computed by adding the rule’s duration in the rule’s timezone using Luxon.
 This keeps “spring forward” and “fall back” behavior correct:
   - Example: “2021-03-14 01:30 + 1h” in America/Chicago → 03:30 local (spring forward)
   - Example: “2021-11-07 01:30 + 1h” → 01:30 local (repeated hour on fall back)